I called all of these “checks”. Who knew all of these have different names!

 Small check pattern sized between the pin check and the Gingham check.

 This check pattern has pin-sized stripes that are one or two yarns thick, crossing each other very closely forming small checks which look like dots from a distance.

-This is very similar to gingham checks but set against a twill backround.
-It is usually a black and white pattern
+This is very similar to gingham checks but set against a twill background.
+It is usually a black and white pattern.

 This is a check pattern with regularly spaced checks (very similar to windowpane but smaller) made on white background by thin colored bands.
 The bands are usually of two colors resulting in a multidimensional effect.

 This is a pattern of double checks.
 In this pattern, alternating bands in two or more colors intersect on a light background creating checks.
 The colours traditionally used are black, red-brown, pine green.